 H-5 (Seller’s Right to Cancel)

 If Buyer fails to fulfill obligations outlined in Paragraph H-2, H-3 and / or H-4 with the timeframes specified, then Seller may cancel contract based on Paragraph O-3.

 Section I (Seller’s Obligation to Disclose)

 Hawaii law requires Sellers to fully disclose, typically within 5 to 10 days after acceptance, “any fact, defects, or conditions, past or present, that would be expected to measurably affect the value of the Property to a reasonable person.”
-This is typically done by the Seller completing a standard Disclosure Statement – about 100 questions – a way for the Buyer to learn about possible issues, defects, repairs or improvements (leaks, damages, remodel work, etc.) the Seller is aware of (click here to see the standard Disclosure Statement).
+This is typically done by the Seller completing a standard Disclosure Statement – about 100 questions – a way for the Buyer to learn about possible issues, defects, repairs or improvements (leaks, damages, remodel work, etc.) the Seller is aware of.
 The Seller is obligated to provide Buyer an updated disclosure during escrow with any later discovered information, if any, that had not already been disclosed on the initial disclosure statement.

 If Buyer finds something that “directly, substantially, and adversely affects the value of the property”, Buyer may consider this later discovered information.
 Buyer may cancel the contract within the review / approval time period of the disclosure, the updated disclosure, and or later discovered information, based on Paragraph O-2.